-Type of Employer Maximum Length of Deficit Recovery Period Statutory bodies with tax raising powers A period to be agreed with each employer not exceeding 20 years Community Admission Bodies with funding guarantees A period to be agreed with each employer not exceeding 20 years Best Value Admission Bodies that admit new entrants The period from the start of the revised contributions to the end of the employer's contract or the date when it is expected that all employee members will have left active membership of the Fund, if earlier.
-Community Admission Bodies that are closed to new entrants e.g. Bus Companies, whose admission agreements continue after last active member retires A period equivalent to the expected future working lifetime of the remaining scheme members allowing for expected leavers All other types of employer A period equivalent to the expected future working lifetime of the remaining scheme members
+Type of Employer Maximum Length of Deficit Recovery Period Statutory bodies with tax raising powers A period to be agreed with each employer not exceeding 20 years.
+Community Admission Bodies with funding guarantees A period to be agreed with each employer not exceeding 20 years.
+Transferee Admission Bodies The period from the start of the revised contributions to the end of the employer's contract or the date when it is expected that all employee members will have left active membership of the Fund, if earlier.
+Academies A period to be agreed with each employer not exceeding 20 years.
+Any recovery period in excess of 7 years will only be applicable for as long as the academy or Department of Education does not give notice of exiting its status.
+On receiving 7 years notice of exiting academy status, the outstanding deficit be spread over the remainder of the notice period.
+Community Admission Bodies that are closed to new entrants e.g. Bus Companies, whose admission agreements continue after last active member retires A period equivalent to the expected future working lifetime of the remaining scheme members allowing for expected leavers All other types of employer A period equivalent to the expected future working lifetime of the remaining scheme members triennial valuations, but would reserve the right to propose alternative spreading periods, for example to improve the stability of contributions.